hackshackers/hackshackers-hugo/content/news/2017/02/new-orleans-becomes-a-hackathon-hub.md

 - Newsletter
 ---

 Greetings, hacks and hackers!
-It was a packed week last week for Hacks/Hackers chapters, with Caracas launching its own two-day [Data Party][1], Singapore building tools together and Philadelphia taking a peep at some awesome National Geographic projects.
+It was a packed week last week for Hacks/Hackers groups, with Caracas launching its own two-day [Data Party][1], Singapore building tools together and Philadelphia taking a peep at some awesome National Geographic projects.

 Plus, [New Orleans][2]&#8216; first hackathon generated so much interest among journos, coders and others in the area it looks like the beginning of a beautiful series of hackathons in the Gulf region.
 Organizer [Samantha Sunne][3] wrote about the hackathon and the cool projects it brought into the world for the [Hacks/Hackers website][4].
 [Check it out][5]: